-Nose breathing also work during hard interval training
+Nose breathing also worksduring hard interval training

-I have also tested to run about 7k (4.3 miles) with closed mouth a couple of times, but I haven’t been sprint training that much this spring.
+I have also tested to run about 7 km (4.5 miles) with closed mouth a couple of times, but I haven’t been doing sprint training that much this spring.
 And as they say, practice makes perfect.
-You have to lower the tempo and then successively increase it once you’ve found the technique.
+You have to lower the speed and then successively increase it once you’ve found the technique.

 A Friday in the beginning of May 2015 I found out that the Ultrarun Aros Marathon was happening that same weekend and I decided to take part.
 I knew that Anders Olsson once ran a half marathon with duct tape over his mouth.
-So I thought: Why not “do an Anders Olsson” but with sleep tape.
+So I thought: Why not ‘do an Anders Olsson’ but with Sleep Tape.
 I’ve run a half marathon before but it was several years ago.
 Now I was going to run 25k (15.5 miles) between Örsundsbro and Enköping.

 So what’s the deal with tapingyour mouth and what’s the effect?

 You don’t have to tape your mouth to be able to nose breathe.
 But this was more of an experiment for me so I’d be able to share with others from my experience.
 I taped my mouth to make sure it stayed closed during the entire run.
 With your mouth taped you also avoid small talk which interrupt the breathing rhythm.
 For me it also created an interest and curiosity and gave me an opportunity to spread the knowledge.

-No liquid or energy during the run
+No liquid or energyrefill during the race

-I felt fresh during the run and had the strength.
-My Achilles heel is normally getting cramp in my calves.
+I felt fresh during the race and had the strength.
+My achilles heel is normally getting cramp in my calves.
 But now I had no issues at all.
 It seems like good oxygen supply to the muscles helped.

 Fast recovery after

 I’ve shared with my experiences on Facebook and to others who participated in the race.
 There is an interest and curiosity.
 Several people have come to me afterwards and said that they have tried nose breathing during exercising and they are very happy and are experiencing a better work out.